-This workshop is designed to provide attendees with hands-on knowledge and skills to integrate genomic methods into psychology, psychiatry, and/or neuroimaging research.
-Attendees will become familiar with widely used and freely available software (e.g., Plink, Haploview, Phase, SOLAR) and online analytic resources (e.g., WUSTL Epigenome Browser, SNAP, UCSC Genome Browser).
-The workshop will also feature a guest talk from Dr. Jessica Turner.
+The Interface of Psychology, Neuroscience, and Genetics Summer Workshop provides hands-on knowledge and skills to integrate genomic methods into psychology, psychiatry, and/or neuroimaging research.
+You will learn to work with widely-used, freely-available software (e.g., Plink, Haploview, Phase, SOLAR) and online analytic resources (e.g., WUSTL Epigenome Browser, SNAP, UCSC Genome Browser).

 The workshop emphasizes practical skills.
-Attendees will conduct analyses with sample datasets and complete homework assignments to reinforce key techniques.
-Limited theoretical/didactic training is provided; it is expected that attendees will have a passing knowledge of basic genetic and biological concepts, but will not have knowledge of how to apply these techniques to their own research.
+You will conduct analyses with sample datasets and complete homework assignments to reinforce key techniques.
+Some theoretical and didactic training will be provided, but this workshop is most beneficial for those already familiar with basic genetic and biological concepts who want to apply these techniques to their own research.

 - Conduct analyses and manage data in plink

 - Conduct quality control analyses and make decisions about data inclusion (e.g., missingness, cryptic relatedness)

 - Create genetic profile scores (e.g., using risk scores or from a biologically-informed perspective)

 - Become familiar with bioinformatics tools to annotate genetic findings (e.g., WUSTL epigenome browser)

 Our guest speaker this year will be Avram Holmes from Yale University.
 Check out his research here!

 Cost: $100 (covers all workshop materials, plus breakfast, lunch, and coffee each day)

 Target Audience: Students, postdocs, and/or faculty members interested in applying genomic methods to psychology, psychiatry, and/or neuroscience research